MicrosoftDocs/appcenter-docs/docs/data/understanding-cosmos-db.md

 # Understanding Cosmos DB

 App Center Data is built on top of Cosmos DB, Microsoft's globally distributed, multi-model database service.
 Cosmos DB scales with your user base and technical requirements, and the platform provides low latency and high availability.
-Cosmos DB offers SLAs for throughput, latency, availability, and consistency guarantees.
+Cosmos DB offers service level agreements (SLAs) for throughput, latency, availability, and consistency guarantees.
 It empowers developers to build highly responsive and highly available apps.

 ## How Cosmos DB works with the Data Service

 Documents are the core of App Center Data.
 Documents exist in a container called a Collection.
 Data currently supports two types of documents: public and private.
 Public documents are available and read only for all users, where private documents are readable/writable to an authenticated user via [Azure AD B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/).
 These documents are stored within your Cosmos DB database.
 As documents are created, changed, or deleted, it will be reflected in the Azure Cosmos DB Portal.
 App Center Data has a one-collection model, meaning that you can only connect one collection within your database to your app in App Center.

 App Center Data acts a middle tier service between client devices and resources.
 Devices talk to the App Center Data service, and an app secret is exchanged for a Cosmos DB resource token.
 Once this exchange occurs and the client device identity is confirmed, the available resources (i.e. documents) are made available to that device.
-App users are easily able to access their data with a simple login.
+App users are able to access their data with a simple login.
 Our client SDKs also give developers create, read, update, and delete (CRUD) capabilities for these documents both online and offline.

 > [!NOTE]
 > App Center Data only supports the [Cosmos DB SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-query-reference) today.
 This means that the Cosmos DB SQL API must be chosen when creating a database in the Azure Cosmos DB portal.
 If you create one through App Center, this is taken care of automatically.

 ## Common Cosmos DB terms and concepts found in the Data Service

 We've kept most of the core terms and concepts of Cosmos DB in the App Center Data service.
 As you use the Data Service in both the portal and the SDK, you may see some unfamiliar terms if you've never used Cosmos DB before.
-This section will explain some of the common terms used in App Center that we've bought over from Cosmos DB:
+This section explains some of the common terms used in App Center that we've bought over from Cosmos DB:

 ### Cosmos DB Account

 To initially use Cosmos DB, you create an Azure Cosmos DB account in your Azure subscription.
 When using App Center Data to create a new database in the App Center portal, this process is mostly done for you.
 In this flow in App Center, accounts are referred to as **Instances**.
 Accounts are the home of your databases and collections.
-Your Cosmos account contains a unique DNS name and can be managed using the Azure portal or CLI.
+Your Cosmos DB account is associated with a unique DNS name and can be managed using the Azure portal or CLI.

 You can add or remove regions to your Cosmos Account at anytime.
-Geo-redundancy is not currently supported in the App Center portal, but you can configure it directly in the Azure portal.
+Geo-redundancy configuration is not currently supported in the App Center portal, but you can configure it directly in the Azure portal.

 ### Database

 You can create one or more Azure Cosmos databases under your account.
-Databases are the unit of management for a set of Azure Cosmos containers.
+Azure Cosmos DB Databases are the unit of management for a set of Azure Cosmos containers.

 ### Collections

 Collections are the unit of scalability for both provisioned throughput and storage.
-Containers are horizontally provisioned and can be replicated across multiple regions.
-The documents that you add to collections and the throughput you provision on it are automatically distributed across a set of logical partitions based on the partition key.
+The documents that you add to collections and the throughput you provision on it are automatically distributed across a set of partitions based on the partition key.

 ### Partitions

-There are two Cosmos DB partition concepts that are important in App Center: logical partitions and partition keys.

-A logical partition consists of a set of items that have the same partition key.
-Logical partitions are formed based on the value of a partition key that is associated with each item in a collection.
+A partition consists of a set up **documents** sharing the same partition key (value of the `PartitionKey` field).
+Partitions are formed based on the value of a partition key that is associated with each item in a collection.

 For example, let's say we have a to-do list app where users can login and create, read, update, and delete tasks.